robovm/robovm-bro-gen/README.md

    * `name`: The name to use for the parameter in the Java method.
    * `type`: The Java parameter type.

+###values

+The keys in this hash specify regexps that matches C global value names.
+Values not matching any key in this hash will be ignored.
+Java doesn't have global values so each value will be convered into a getter method and a setter method (if not readonly) on a particular class.
+If no class is explicitly specified it will be assigned to a class named the same as the framework code is being generated for.
+If not generating code for a framework the default is to add value methods to a class named `Functions`.

+ * `exclude`: Boolean specifying whether this value should be excluded and not generated.
+ * `class`: The Java class the methods for this value should be added to.
+ * `visibility`: The visibility (access modifiers) of the generated methods.
+The default is `public`.
+ * `name`: The name of the generated methods.
+The default is the name of the C value.
+ * `type`: The Java type of the value.
+The default is determined from the values's type
+ * `readonly`: Boolean specifying whether this is a readonly value. `const` values are always readonly.

 ###properties

 ###methods